This Website

 This "Shootin Arn" is one that even Chuck can't identify.
 It was a gift from a friend.
 It is designed to shoot some sort of projectile.
 The spring on the ejector rod is strong enough to push a small marble or something through the barrel when you pull the trigger.
 If you recognize it, then holler.

-Photos by Chuck Quinn, one of our advertisers
+Photos by Chuck Quinn.

 Be Sure To Click On The Thumbnails!